 In the follow-up to International Women’s Day, we ask designers and industry experts about the main challenges they think women working in design face today.

 An array of speakers took to the stage at this year’s Wearable Technology Show in London this week to discuss all things virtual, augmented and mixed reality.
-We round up the most important points to take away from the conference.
+We round up

 The music festival has been given a new visual identity by Form, which incorporates more colours and a series of symbols and icons.